gbowne1/reactsocialnetwork/CONTRIBUTING.md

 We welcome Pull Requests (PR's) as well as having people working on fixing it's current issues.
 If you are coming to this project new.
 If you notice an issue with this app, please feel free to open an issue.

-A lot of developers prefer asking if they could contribute or be assigned a task as a reply to a .
+A lot of developers prefer asking if they could contribute or be assigned a task as a reply to a reported issue in the Issues tab.
 This is great.
-I have a strict no gatekeeping policy in any of these projects.
+We have a strict no gate-keeping policy in any of these projects.
+You are welcome to work on any task/issue, just let us know that you are going to work on the an issue.
+If you are unsure of the style and design, there is an issue here: <https://github.com/gbowne1/reactsocialnetwork/discussions/36>.
+Typically, if you think it will take you longer than 72 hours after having been assigned, to submit a PR, let us know that way issues do not go stale.

 Some tasks may not be beginner friendly even if tagged `good first issue`.. so try and judge the task accordingly.
 If you are a beginner, there are smaller tasks a beginner can work on such as style issues.

+You should already be familiar with React 17 and or 18, JavaScript ES5/ES6/ES7.

 ## Style